plebnet-dev/website/src/content/post/unwritten_rules_foss.md

 While open source contributions may not offer immediate financial compensation, the benefits mentioned above can lead to long-term personal and professional growth, as well as open doors to exciting opportunities in the tech industry.
 It's a testament to the vibrant and collaborative nature of the open source community.

-Is the Open Source Model a new trend in corporations?
-How does the private and public model work?
-Can you give some examples of successful companies that are fully open source?

-The open source model is not a new trend, but it has gained significant traction and prominence in recent years.
-Initially, open source was primarily associated with community-driven projects and individual developers.
-However, it has now become a key aspect of many corporations' development strategies.

 ![XKCD dependencies](/src/content/post/_images/xkcd.png "XKCD dependencies")